aimms/documentation/webui/upload-widget.rst

     :align: center

-The Upload Widget has, like the Button Widget, a call 'Procedure' option, in which you can specify the AIMMS procedure that will run, once the upload is finished.
+Like the Button Widget, the Upload Widget has a call 'Procedure' option, in which you can specify the AIMMS procedure that will run, once the upload is finished.
 You can specify this option via the option editor of the upload widget, or assign it to its current contents when creating a new upload widget.

 The AIMMS procedure should have three arguments, in the exact order below: